rajmasha/simple-crud/doc/usage.md

 #### Options

+**--fields**

- - --fields='field1; field2;....fieldn'
+Syntax: ` --fields='field1; field2;....fieldn' `

 Provide the list of fields that you want in the model to appear in the fillable array.
 This is same as fillable option.

 > Note that the fields must be separated by a semicolon ( ; )

+**--fillable**

- - --fillable='field1; field2;....fieldn'
+Syntax: ` --fillable='field1; field2;....fieldn' `

 Provide the list of fields that you want in the model to appear in the fillable array.

+**--guarded**

- - --guarded='field1; field2;....fieldn'
+Syntax: ` --guarded='field1; field2;....fieldn' `

 Provide the list of fields that you want in the model to appear in the guarded array.

+**--table**

- - --table=tablename
+Syntax: ` --table=tablename `

 Provide the table name that you want to use for the model.
 By default, Laravel will use the lowercase plural of the Model name as the table name.

+**--primarykey**

- - --primarykey=key
+Syntax: ` --primarykey=key `

 Provide the table column that you want to use as the primary key.
 Default is id.

 ## Migration Command